cybermonkjbot/Cribnosh-app/packages/convex/ENV_STATUS.md

     - **Default**: `"CribNosh <onboarding@cribnosh.com>"` (if not set)
     - **Note**: Customize the default "from" email address

+15. **`STRIPE_WEBHOOK_SECRET`** - Optional for Stripe webhook verification
+    - Used in: Future webhook handling in Convex actions (if needed)
+    - Get from: Stripe Dashboard → Developers → Webhooks → Signing secret
+    - **Note**: Only needed if handling Stripe webhooks directly in Convex.
+Currently webhooks are handled in Next.js.

 ## How to Set Missing Variables

 ### Option 1: Via Convex CLI (Recommended)